Content Map Terms

 - A heart attack means a coronary artery has been blocked and the heart has been damaged.
 Without blood flow and oxygen, part of the heart starts to die.

-Acute coronary syndrome happens because because blood flow has slowed or stopped in the arteries that supply blood to the heart.
-Acute coronary syndrome is typically caused by coronary artery disease.
-Coronary artery disease, also called heart disease, is caused by atherosclerosis, or hardening of the arteries.
+Acute coronary syndrome happens because blood flow has slowed or stopped in the arteries that supply blood to the heart muscle.
+It's most often caused by coronary artery disease (sometimes called heart disease).

 What are the symptoms?